The Longest-Serving Congressional Leaders, Ranked by Tenure and Output

 Which leader passed the most landmark legislation?

 By density of enacted landmarks, Mike Mansfield's Senate: the Civil Rights Act of 1964, the Voting Rights Act of 1965, and Medicare all passed during his sixteen years.
-Pelosi's two speakerships have the strongest modern House claim, spanning the ACA through the Inflation Reduction Act.
+Pelosi's two speakerships have the strongest modern House claim, spanning the ACA through the Inflation Reduction Act, six landmarks in all.

 Sources